money-on-chain/stable-protocol-automator-queue-v3/README.md

-# Stable Protocol Automator Queue Executor v2
+# Stable Protocol Automator Queue Executor v3 (Multicollateral)

-## Warning: This is only for version 2 of the main contracts.
+## Warning: This is only for version 3 of the main contracts.

 This is a backend queue executor job.
 Periodic tasks that runs different jobs, that call the contracts and asks if they are ready to execute it.
 This jobs